PDAF/PDAF/README.md

 PDAF can be used
 - to perform data assimilation with high-dimensional models,
 - to assess data assimilation methods with small models,
+- to perform ensemble simulations, e.g. for sensitivity analyses,
 - to teach ensemble data assimilation, and
 - to develop new data assimilation methods and test them in a unified environment